SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-advanced/06-Table-Search-Engine.zip) **for this task.**

-Create a function that searches in a table by a given input.
+Write a function that searches in a table by a given input.

-When the "**Search**" button is clicked, go through all cells in the table, except for the first row, which is the header of the table: Student name, Student email, and Student course.
+When the "**Search**" button is clicked, go through all cells in the table, except for the first row, which is the header of the table: **Student name, Student email, and Student course**.

 Check if the given input has a match.
 Check for both full words and single letters.